Tsadiku-Mengist/DS-assignment/README.md

 Commentary for the required steps
+1. we compiled the programs and understand what they do,how they function and operate.

 2. when netserv. is running it shows this client is connected message, while netclient shows waiting state.